-The licensee shall require an authorized user of an unsealed radioactive material for the uses authorized under 7.36.2 to be a physician who has a current active State of Colorado license and:
+Except as provided in Appendix 7P, the licensee shall require an authorized user of unsealed radioactive material for the uses authorized under 7.36 to be a physician who:

-- 7F1 Is certified by a medical specialty board whose certification process has been recognized by the NRC or an Agreement State and who meets the requirements in paragraph 7F2.1(2)(f) and 7F2.2 of this Appendix.
-NRC recognized specialty boards are posted on the NRC website at http://www.nrc.gov/materials/miau/med-use-toolkit/spec-board-cert.html. - 7F1.1 To have its certification process recognized, a specialty board shall require all candidates for certification to:

-(1) Successfully complete residency training in a radiation therapy or nuclear medicine training program or a program in a related medical specialty.
+- 7F1 Is certified by a medical specialty board whose certification process has been recognized by the NRC or an Agreement State and who meets the requirements in 7F2.1(2)(f).
+The names of board certifications that have been recognized by the NRC or an Agreement State are posted on the NRC's Medical Uses Licensee Toolkit web page.
+To be recognized, a specialty board shall require all candidates for certification to: - 7F1.1 Successfully complete residency training in a radiation therapy or nuclear medicine training program or a program in a related medical specialty.
 These residency training programs must include 700 hours of training and experience as described in 7F2.1(1) through 7F2.1(2)(e).
-Eligible training programs must be approved by the Residency Review Committee of the Accreditation Council for Graduate Medical Education, the Royal College of Physicians and Surgeons of Canada, or the Committee on Post-Graduate Training of the American Osteopathic Association;
+Eligible training programs must be approved by the Residency Review Committee of the Accreditation Council for Graduate Medical Education, the Royal College of Physicians and Surgeons of Canada, or the Council on Postdoctoral Training of the American Osteopathic Association;

-(2) Pass an examination, administered by diplomates of the specialty board, which tests knowledge and competence in radiation safety, radionuclide handling, quality assurance, and clinical use of unsealed radioactive material for which a written directive is required;
+7F1.2 Pass an examination, administered by diplomates of the specialty board, which tests knowledge and competence in radiation safety, radionuclide handling, quality assurance, and clinical use of unsealed radioactive material for which a written directive is required;